quantxt/api-docs/README.md

 **Theia can process both static and dynamic web pages.
 However, a number of websites build mechanisms to block internet bots.
 Theia built-in Web parser is not designed to bypass such blocking mechanisms**

-#### Extraction from Data Streams
+#### Processing Data Streams

 Extraction data from streams or third party data APIs is supported.
+For example, user can stream documents directly from Amazon S3, Google Drive, DropBox and many other document repositories that are available via an API.
 Please contact <support@quantxt.com> for details.

 #### Status Monitoring